She's Got a Way: Live version

 The version released on Songs in the Attic was recorded at a live performance in June 1980 at the Paradise Rock Club in Boston, Massachusetts.
 Joel performs the song with his own piano accompaniment.
-Billboard called the live single a "delicate love ballad sincerely rendered."
-Record World said that "Joel delivers a one-man show wort of several encores."
-Ken Bielen describes the performance as being influenced by Paul McCartney's style, and says that the small venue with its "attentive audience" provides an "intense intimacy."
+Billboard called the live single a "delicate love ballad sincerely rendered".
+Record World said that "Joel delivers a one-man show worthy of several encores."
+Ken Bielen describes the performance as being influenced by Paul McCartney's style, and says that the small venue with its "attentive audience" provides an "intense intimacy".
 Schruers describes this version as being "a technically better performance much more in a chest register" but does not consider it as poignant as the original version.
 AllMusic critic Stephen Thomas Erlewine calls this version "richer and warmer" than the studio version.
 Joel also performed this song on live TV on Saturday Night Live on November 14, 1981.

 Chart performance

 Cover versions

 Michael Sweet covered this song on 2007's Touched.
 Phil Keaggy covered the song on 2007's Acoustic Café, accompanied only by acoustic guitar.
-Ken Bielen described this version as being "sweet, gentle and simple."
+Ken Bielen described this version as being "sweet, gentle and simple".
 Don Henley sang "She's Got a Way" as a tribute to Joel when Joel was awarded a Kennedy Center Honor in 2013.

-Margie Joseph recorded a femme version of the song, titled "He's Got a Way," in 1974.
+Margie Joseph recorded a femme version of the song, titled "He's Got a Way", in 1974.
 Her version uses electric piano as the primary instrument, and adds a Hammond B-3 organ in the third verse to add a touch of gospel music influence.
 She also adds a gospel choir for background vocals which, in Bielen's opinion gives the impression that her interpretation may be directed towards God rather than a human lover.
 Bernadette Peters covered "He's Got a Way" on her 1996 album I'll Be Your Baby Tonight, accompanied only on piano.
-Bielen described this version as being "technically perfect albeit emotion-filled."
-Erlewine says that she is "well-suited" to its "pseudo-show tune stylings."
+Bielen described this version as being "technically perfect albeit emotion-filled".
+Erlewine says that she is "well-suited" to its "pseudo-show tune stylings".